 Cholesterol Levels

-Up to 70% of women with PCOS will also have dyslipidemia, or high cholesterol levels.
+Up to 70% of women with PCOS also have dyslipidemia, or high cholesterol levels.
 Most frequently, those with PCOS will have elevated total cholesterol, LDL cholesterol, and triglycerides, along with low HDL cholesterol levels.

 Blood Sugar Management

 The most popular argument against oats is that it increases blood sugar and insulin levels.
 Since insulin resistance is so prevalent in PCOS, this would seem rather concerning.
-However, the research doesn’t really support this claim.
+However, the science doesn’t really support this claim.

 Gut Health